-1) Outstanding principal amounts as of December 31, 2014.
+(1) Outstanding principal amounts as of December 31, 2014.

-2) This total docs not include two pending IEPA loans.
-The first loan in the maximum amount of \$54,000,000. with an interest rate of 1.93% and an estimated maturity date of 2036, is expected to close prior lo February 1, 2016.
-I he second loan in the maximum amount of \$60,000,000, with an interest rate of 1.995% and an estimated maturity date of 2037, is expected to close prior to February 1.
-2017.
-Until the terms of each loan are finalized, the exact amount ofthe loan, the debt service schedule, and the maturity date are not set.
+(2) This total does not include two pending IEPA loans.
+The first loan in the maximum amount of \$54,000,000, with an interest rate of 1.93% and an estimated maturity date of 2036, is expected to close prior to February 1, 2016.
+The second loan in the maximum amount of \$60,000,000, with an interest rate of 1.995% and an estimated maturity date of 2037, is expected to close prior to February 1, 2017.
+Until the terms of each loan are finalized, the exact amount of the loan, the debt service schedule, and the maturity date are not set.

 The Series 2012 Bond Ordinance authorized the issuance from time to time of Commercial Paper Notes and Line of Credit Notes for the purposes of financing or refinancing capital improvements to the Sewer System or providing funds to meet the cash flow needs of the Sewer System, among others.
 The maximum aggregate principal amount of all Commercial Paper Notes and Line of Credit Notes outstanding at any one time may not exceed \$150,000,000, without further authorization from the City Council.
 The claim of any Commercial Paper Notes or Line of Credit Notes for payment from moneys in the Sewer Revenue Fund is subordinate to the claim of the Bonds.
-The City entered into a Wastewater Revolving Credit Agreement for up to \$75 million between the City and Morgan Stanley Bank, N.A. on October 2, 2015, payable from the Commercial Paper and Line of Credit Agreement, which the C ity is using to terminate the swap agreements entered into by the City related to the Series 2008C Bonds and which Line of Credit Notes are to be refunded with a portion of the proceeds of the Bonds, the City currently has no other program in place for the issuance of Commercial Paper Notes or Line of Credit Notes outstanding as of October 16, 2015, and to repay the Line of Credit with proceeds from the Bonds.
+The City entered into a Wastewater Revolving Credit Agreement for up to \$75 million between the City and Morgan Stanley Bank, N.A. on October 2, 2015, payable from the Commercial Paper and Line of Credit Account (the "2015 Line of Credit Agreement").
+Other than the Line of Credit Notes issued pursuant to the 2015 Line of Credit Agreement, which the City is using to terminate the swap agreements entered into by the City related to the Series 2008C Bonds and which Line of Credit Notes are to be refunded with a portion of the proceeds of the Bonds, the City currently has no other program in place for the issuance of Commercial Paper Notes or Line of Credit Notes pursuant to this authorization.
+The City expects to have \$70,243,000 of Line of Credit Notes outstanding as of October 16, 2015, and to repay the Line of Credit with proceeds from the Bonds.